DavidKarpinski/DavidKarpinski/README.md

 ## Something about me

 - 👋 Hi, I’m @DavidKarpinski!
-- 👀 I’m interested in Computer Science, Cybersecurity, Hacking, OS, Networks and Hacking;
+- 👀 I’m studying Cybersecurity and Hacking;
-- 🌱 I’m currently learning Computer Networks, Linux, Perl, Python and Hacking;
+- 🌱 I’m currently learning C#, and hacking.
+Becoming in reverse engineering and low-level exploitation;
 - 📫 How to reach me: karpinski.david@tuta.io
-- 💻 Computer Science